yandex-cloud/docs/en/_includes/support/notify.md

 ## Information security incident

 If an event in the {{ yandex-cloud }} infrastructure causes your data to be compromised, technical support notifies you by email within 24 hours after the damage is detected.
-The email is sent to the cloud owner, the Data Protection Officer (DPO) if this role is assigned for your cloud, and the users added in [Incident notifications]({{ link-cloud-notifications }}).
+The email is sent to the cloud owner, the Data Protection Officer (DPO) if this role is assigned for your cloud, and the users added in [Service notifications]({{ link-cloud-notifications }}).